 Burlington - Lowell is a very small town located in the state of Maine.
 With a population of 2,433 people and just one neighborhood, Burlington - Lowell is the 194th largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Burlington - Lowell is generally considered to be a blue-collar town.
-35.27% of the Burlington - Lowell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Burlington - Lowell is a blue-collar town, with 35.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Burlington - Lowell is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Burlington - Lowell who work in office and administrative support (12.48%), teaching (8.61%), and healthcare (8.12%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Burlington - Lowell has relatively fewer families with younger children, and/or college students.
 Combined, this makes Burlington - Lowell a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.